-If a person notices any serious side effects or drastic changes in mood, they should seek immediate medical help.
+If a person notices any serious side effects or sudden changes in their mood or thinking, they should seek immediate medical help.

-Generally, side effects from Lexapro should clear up within 2 weeks of taking the drug.
+Generally, common side effects from Lexapro may improve within 2 weeks of taking the drug.

 Although some side effects can be serious, these reactions are rare.
-If a person has concerns about Lexapro, they should speak to their doctor.
+If a person has concerns about Lexapro, they should speak with their doctor.

-Side effects come with many medications, so they may be impossible to avoid.
-However, people should make sure they do not take any medications that could interfere with Lexapro, to minimize possible side effects.
+Many medications come with side effects, so they may be impossible to avoid entirely.
+However, people should make sure they do not take any medications that could interfere with Lexapro to minimize possible side effects.

 A person can also speak with a doctor about lowering their Lexapro dosage to help reduce adverse effects.

 Lexapro can trigger side effects in some people.
-These can range from moderate to severe, although more severe side effects are rare.
+These can range from mild to severe, although more severe side effects are rare.

 A person should discuss other medications they take before starting Lexapro.
-They should also tell their doctor about any other health conditions.
+They should also tell their doctor about any other health conditions they may have.